Wild Rice-Stuffed Pork Loin

 - 1 small yellow onion, chopped

 - 6 oz bulk turkey sausage

 - 2 cloves garlic, minced

 - 1 egg, beaten

-In a large skillet over medium heat, warm 2 tablespoons olive oil.
-Cook onion 3 to 5 minutes or until softened.
-Add sausage and garlic and cook until sausage is browned, using a wooden spoon to break up the sausage into small chunks as it cooks.
-Remove from heat and stir in rice mix, dried apricots, pecans and sage.
-Season to taste with salt and pepper, then stir in egg until thoroughly combined.
+In a large skillet over medium heat, heat 2 tablespoons olive oil.
+Add onion and cook 3 to 5 minutes or until softened.
+Add sausage and garlic; cook until sausage is browned, using a wooden spoon to break up the sausage into small chunks.
+Remove skillet from heat and stir in rice, dried apricots, pecans and sage.
+Season to taste with salt and pepper.
+Add egg and pork seasoning; combine mixture thoroughly.

-Preheat oven to 350°F. Top butterflied pork loin with prepared stuffing and spread from edge to edge.
-Starting from a short side, roll the pork loin and filling into a spiral.
-Tie loin together with heavy-duty kitchen twine about every 2 inches.
-Rub with remaining olive oil and then with pork seasoning.
-Place loin on a rack in a shallow roasting pan and insert an oven-safe meat thermometer into the thickest part.
+Preheat oven to 350°F. Spread the stuffing over butterflied loin.
+Starting from a short side, roll the meat and filling into a spiral.
+Tie with heavy-duty kitchen twine (100% cotton string) about every 2 inches.
+Place prepared meat on a rack set in a shallow roasting pan.
+Insert an oven-going meat thermometer into the thickest part.
 Brush remaining 1 tablespoon olive oil over roast.

 Roast, uncovered, 1 hour or until thermometer reaches 155°F. Remove roast to a serving platter.
 Cover meat loosely with foil; let stand 15 minutes before carving.
 Temperature of meat after standing should be 160°F. To serve, remove string and cut roast into 6 slices.
 Serve with Roasted Vegetables or other side dish.